EmmanuelMald/horses_selling/README.md

 - horses_selling/: It has the core of this application, it has the configuration files and useful functions.

+- notebooks/: It has all the testing code.
+Whenever we want to test a new feature/functionality, we should first create a notebook, make all the necessary tests, and when we get something working, then we move that code to a python script

 - docs/: markdown files that builds the project documentation

 - mkdocs.yml: Tree of the documentation files